isaacrankin/launch/README.md

 If you don't want to use [Browsersync](https://www.browsersync.io/) just run `gulp` then `gulp watch` and use your own server.

+## Tasks

+There is a separate task for image compression `gulp compress-images`

 ## What's in the box

 -   [Babel](http://babeljs.io/) - so we can use ES2015.